x30unlimited/postpromoter/README.md

   ### Auto account claiming
 Since bidbots account will usually sit on large amounts of SP, it is often convenient to expend RC (resource credits) on new accounts.

+Enable it under `account_claim_enabled`and set a refresh rate at `claimAccountCountdown`in hours.

+** In order to avoid depleting temporarily your account Resource Credits (RC) it is recommeded to set a conservative `claimAccountCountdown`value at first**

   ### Reverse votes
 Bidbot owners can now set a price for a vote reversal.
 For instance, *accountA* bids for vote on one of its posts.
 Then *accountB* sends a vote reversal request for accountA post.
 *AccountB* can pay a fraction of the original bid amount paid by *accountA*.